How PHMP works

 - Our goal is to ensure you have the support you need to balance your health and clinical responsibilities.

 - We ask for your consent to request additional information from your health providers.

-- We confirm you’re effectively managing your health condition and able to provide safe patient care.
+- We confirm you’re effectively managing your health condition and are able to provide safe patient care.

 3. We provide you with support & guidance

-- Although our program does not provide any form of direct treatment, we do offer support and guidance to help you manage your health condition and minimize its impacts on your practice.
+- Although our program does not provide any form of direct treatment, we do offer support and guidance to help you manage your health condition and minimize the impact on your practice.

 - We can connect you to many available resources, including the Alberta Medical Association’s Physician and Family Support Program (PFSP) and Canadian Medical Protective Association (CMPA).